A Sweet Film on Love with a Big L!

 If you watch Julian Karikalan’s Love and Love Only only as a fairy tale ode to love, you can enjoy it pretty much.
 However, in order to fully enjoy this cinematic sweet, you need to watch it as an ode to love for the cinema as well.

 Completely independent and self-funded, with a small, but obviously devoted crew, this film has given very good results visible on the screen.
 By accepting the financial circumstances, the director makes very realistic and rational decisions and decides to focus on the creative circumstances of his film.
 The crew maybe didn’t have the latest technology to produce their film, but by the way they have delivered it, we can feel free to conclude the technology along with the budget is not the most important thing for producing a good film.
 So, what kind of magic does Julian Karikalan use?

-Watch the trailer and Rent the movie directly within the window
+Rent or Buy the movie directly within the window

 Through India's trusted Secure Online Payment Gateway